Alvearie/de-identification/docs/masking-providers.md

 >   If multiple options are set to **True** in the postal code masking algorithm, the
 >   operations are performed in this order:

-> 1. Replace the postal code with a neighboring postal code.
+> 1. Replace the postal code with a neighboring postal code (approximate geographic distance)

 > 2. Zero out the postal code's three-digit prefix if the total population in the
     geographical unit, formulated by combining all postal codes with the same